Jam

 Pro Tips

-- Store away from direct sunlight to prevent color fading and flavor degradation
+- Store in airtight glass containers away from direct sunlight to preserve color and flavor

 Origin & Heritage